LUMC/hutspot/README.md

 * No unnecessary jobs
 * Coverage metrics for any number of bed files.
 * Fully containerized rules through singularity and biocontainers.
-Legacy conda environments are available as well.
+Legacy conda environments are no long available.
 * Optionally sub-sample inputs when number of bases exceeds a user-defined threshold.